-A famous Irish Famine letter that had a huge impact on the Great Hunger has returned to Skibbereen, one of the worst-hit areas in Ireland during the crisis.
+A famous Irish Famine letter that had a huge impact on the Great Hunger was returned to Skibbereen in August 2020.

 The letter was once owned by the family of Hollywood actress Rita Hayworth and was written in December 1846 by Cork magistrate Nicholas Cummings, who described the horrors in Skibbereen, which had emerged as the epicenter of the crisis.